martin-henz/martin-henz/_posts/2022-04-17-ece-in-stages.md

 }
 ```
 The result of evaluating every sequence component except the last one
-is popped from the operand stack by the pop instruction which is implemented
+is popped from the operand stack by the pop instruction.
-as follows.
 ``` js
       } else if (is_pop_instruction(component)) {
           components = continuation;